Event: Gatoh Move “Japan Tour #273”

 Location: Tokyo BASEMENT MON☆STAR in Tokyo, Japan

 After a bit of a break, I am now able to start doing updates again on the website.
 For those that don’t follow me on Twitter, I have been in the process of moving (still am), so the last three weekends I wasn’t home to do useful things like review Joshi.
 The website may still see a decrease in updates since at my new job I can’t watch wrestling while at work (imagine that) but I will do the best I can.
 This is our first look at Gatoh Move so far this year, it takes place in a more normal arena and features an appearance by Makoto!
 Here is the full card:

+if I have a profile for the wrestler on Joshi City, you can click on their name above to go right to it.
 They have that commentary box during the matches that annoys me to no end, but I am going to watch this anyway and try not to complain about it.

 Mitsuru vs. Riho

 This is the traditional “veteran vs. rookie” opener, just in this case the rookie is only 19 and yet is a ten year veteran and the champion of Gatoh Move.
 Mitsuru debuted on October 4th, 2016 and is yet to pick up a win in her career.
 That won’t change here, but she gets a chance to impress against the champ.